OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

 ### Easily configure the smart time series directly in the WebPortal
 Input price data from any datasource - we chose CME data for this example - trigger the calculation process for (cumulated) daily MTM, margin account, variation margin.
-Moreover as soon as daily MTM got calculated it triggers the cumulated daily MTM - simply smart.
+Moreover as soon as the daily MTM got calculated it triggers the cumulated daily MTM - simply smart.

 Select the appropriate script margin-functions[.odsl] from the list, call the functions with specific input data according to the Excel sheet.
 Run a test and save the configuration with just a click.

 ![](smartConfig.png)

-### Analyse the output in the WebPortal
+### Analyse the output and setup in the WebPortal
-Put all data next to each other.

 ![](data.png)

 The object collects all static data as well as the time series data.
 ![](object.png)

 ### ...or load them into an Excel Sheet
-Pull the static trade and the time series data
+Pull the static trade and time series data
 ![](excel-odsl.png)

 The ODSL Excel Addin provides powerful features to load and upload your data